Spinach Branding shares its top rules for successful brand advertising

-Do your homework.
-Become intimate with the brand and the industry in which it operates.
-There simply are no shortcuts.
-The more knowledge you have, the better chance of creating an effective campaign.
-At Spinach, we begin all projects by getting to know the industry we are about to work with.
-Be it finance, beauty, hospitality, construction – our team in the London agency will research the industry, gather as much information as possible and get to know it intimately.
-We will then run extensive workshops with the client, and more often than not employ a third party to do more specific research.
-Never underestimate the power of knowledge.
+Do your homework, become intimate with the brand and the industry in which it operates.
+There are no shortcuts.
+The more knowledge you have, the better chance of creating an effective and enduring campaign.
+At our agency, we begin all our projects by getting to know the industry intimately.
+Be it architecture, hospitality, retail, technology… our team will thoroughly research the subject and its space.
+Spinach will then run extensive workshops with our client to see how they operate within this context.
+The more you know about the industry, its strength and its weaknesses (and from a global perspective), the better chance you have of creating something unique and powerful.
+As Ogilvy would say, never underestimate the power of knowledge.

-Consider where the brand will work best and who is going to respond to it.
 Brand positioning is one of the most important aspects of advertising.
 It isn’t always obvious either – sometimes a brand may be targeted at a certain audience, but to get their attention it needs to be positioned at a different level.
-This increasingly extends to the choice of Influencers brought on-board to promote the brand.
-A relatively new concept in brand positioning, we often see companies work with Influencers who do not necessarily share the same brand values.
+This increasingly extends to the choice of influencers or bloggers brought on-board to promote the brand.
+A relatively new concept in brand positioning, we often see companies work with influencers who do not necessarily share the same brand values.
 The game may have altered, but Ogilvy’s classic rules still apply.
 Work only with those who share your values.
 Don’t get greedy.

-An advert is essentially selling the image of a brand, and how it looks, talks and feels needs to reflect the overall brand positioning.
-It is the public-facing image, so everything must work in harmony from the typeface, to the image, the illustration, and the model or celebrity featured.
+An ad is essentially selling the image of a brand: how it looks, talks, feels must all reflect the overall brand positioning.
+Since it’s a public-facing image, everything has to work in harmony from the typeface, to images, illustration, and the model or celebrity involved.
 Every little detail counts.
 To add to the complexity, today’s message must be understood globally, not be culturally exclusive or offensive.
-At Spinach we work with companies around the world and we try to choose visuals and a language which will resonate on an international level.
-Recently we were tasked to create a new brand for an international aviation firm.
-The logo appears in airport runways, and so the brand name we came up with, Unilode, works effectively on a global scale.
+At Spinach we work with companies from around the world and it’s therefore instrumental to use words and image that resonate on an international level.
+For instance, tasked to create a new brand for an international aviation firm, since the logo appears on airport runways, our brand name, Unilode, works effectively on a global scale.

-The world may have evolved greatly since ad man Ogilvy’s heyday, but one essence remains the same: a big idea almost always works.
-This is the hardest part of brand advertising as there are no rules here – it is down to the creative capabilities of the agency.
+The world may have evolved greatly since ad man Ogilvy’s heyday, but one essence remains the same: A Big Idea almost always works.
+This is the hardest part of brand advertising as there are no rules here: it is down to the creative capabilities of the agency.
 Everyone can design a simple ad, yet coming up with one that will stand the test of time, one that becomes an icon in itself, is an entirely different proposition.
-Composing a big idea is an artistic process anchored in deep knowledge and background information.
+Composing a big idea is an artistic process anchored in deep knowledge, background information and a touch of courage.
 It really is down to the skills and creative powers of the ad agency.

 Do I wish I had thought of this myself?